rlugojr/linkurious-enterprise-manual/en/others/technology.md

 The platform runs on any system able to support Java and Node.js, including Windows, Linux and Mac OS.

-The Linkurious platform communicates with your Neo4j graph database and your ElasticSearch index (existing in your infrastructure, or built-in) through HTTP APIs: each components may run on different computers on your network.
+The Linkurious platform communicates with your Neo4j or Titan graph database and your ElasticSearch index (existing in your infrastructure, or built-in) through HTTP APIs: each components may run on different computers on your network.

 Linkurious Enterprise is based on Open Source technology: